DMS rostering update

 - Society of Obstetricians and Gynaecologists of Canada

-The consultation confirmed that there was significant momentum in the profession to regulate DMS for the protection of the public in Alberta.
+The consultation confirmed that there was significant momentum in the profession to regulate DMSs for the protection of the public in Alberta.

-In 2014, Alberta Health declared its support of the regulation of DMS through the ACMDTT.
+In 2014, Alberta Health declared its support of the regulation of DMSs through the College.

 In 2016, the HPA was amended to provide the pathway for assurance of public protection, leading to greater public awareness and confidence in what diagnostic medical sonographers practice.

-In 2020, it is expected that regulations will be passed by the Alberta Government that will declare DMS to be officially regulated through ACMDTT.
+In 2020, it is expected that regulations will be passed by the Alberta Government that will declare DMSs to be officially regulated through our college.

 What regulation means to the public